QuickBooks HelpQuickBooksHelpIntuit

 3. Select Save.

-Once you create an auto-add rule, any transactions that meet the specified conditions in the For review tab are automatically added.
-These rules are triggered when you sign in, upload a file, or create or edit a new auto-add rule.
+After you create an auto-add rule, any transactions on the Pending tab that meet the conditions are automatically added.
+Auto-add rules run when you sign in, upload a file, or create or modify a new auto-add rule.

 (Back to top)